mceq-project/MCEq/docs/tutorial.rst

     mceq.get_solution('mu+', mag=3) # for E^3 * flux

-To obtain a solution along a series depths :math:`X`, create a grid and pass it to the solver ::
+To obtain a solution along the cascade trajectory in depth :math:`X`, create a grid and pass it to the solver ::

     # A linearly spaced set of points from 0.1 up to the X value corresponding